It’s a fact that women represent a vast majority of the consumer base in the auto sales industry in America.

 Fairhurst is a native of Dayton, Ohio.
 She began her career in the automotive industry as a secretary at the Ford Motor Company in 1968.
 Fairhurst remained with Ford for 17 years and parted ways with the company after working in a variety of positions.

 In 1988, Fairhurst opened her first car dealership, which was a Chrysler franchise in Fayetteville, North Carolina.
+Owning a car dealership can be something very reward, you need to be very charismatic to make a sale.
+You also have to make sure that your business in protected by motor insurance like i4mt and have the knowledge to keep the business going by making customers happy.
 The business was very successful and many cars were sold within the first five years.
 Fairhurst was able to pay off the dealership in just eight years.
 She didn’t get this franchise with borrowed money.

 “It was all discretionary income,” Fairhurst said in an interview with Jeff Fortson of JeffCars.com.